 Additions and Internet Resources

 Author's Graduate Course on Computer Arithmetic

 The following PowerPoint and PDF presentation files for the seven parts of the textbook are available for downloading (file sizes up to 2 MB).
-The date of the last update is provided; no systematic updating of these PPT and PDF files is planned for 2013.
+The date of the last update is provided.

 Part VII: Implementation Topics (ppt, pdf, last updated 2010/05/21)